 Ping pong is a great casual game to have in the office or break room.
 If you don’t have room for a full table, you could set up some fun board games or puzzles.
 Having a game to play can make the bonding process more natural and encourage healthy competition.

 You can use Challonge to manage ongoing team competitions or regular tournaments.

-Try rostering for multiple staff to take breaks at the same time.
-If you can afford to have more than one staff on break at once, you might find they come back to work more refreshed thanks to the opportunity for socializing.
+Try for multiple to take breaks at the same time.
+If you can afford to have more than one on break at once, you might find they come back to work more refreshed thanks to the opportunity for socializing.

 Offer talking points